jameslafferty/Contact-Dialog/readme.txt

 4. When the link is clicked, the Contact Dialog will display.

 == Changelog ==
+= 0.4 =
+* Major bugfix.
+The plugin was sending emails to the sender rather than to the recipient specified in the admin.
+That must be annoying!
+Thanks very much to Dustin Adler for pointing out this issue.

 = 0.3 =
 * Removed some notices that were appearing in WP_DEBUG mode.